 How you prepare

-Before being admitted to the hospital for your surgery, talk to your family about your hospital stay and discuss help you'll need when you return home.
-Your doctor and treatment team will give you instructions to follow when you return home, as well as discuss your surgery with you and answer your questions.
+Your doctor and treatment team will discuss your heart valve surgery with you and answer any questions.
+Before being admitted to the hospital for heart valve surgery, talk to your family about your hospital stay and discuss help you'll need when you return home.

 Food and medications